 (f) judge;

-(g) timekeeper.
+(g) timekeeper;

+(h) second.

 [Regulation 9 inserted: Gazette 22 Feb 2013 p.
-1018.]
+1018; amended: Gazette 17 May 2019 p.
+1435.]

 10A.
 Persons taken to be registered as industry participants

 Under section 62(3) of the Act, a person who is registered or licensed under a law of a place outside the State, the purpose of which substantially corresponds with the purpose of the Act, for one of the capacities prescribed under regulation 9 (other than promoter) is to be taken to be registered under the Act as an industry participant of that capacity.